 |Sponsored by the HealthcareTrainingInstitute.org providing Quality Education since 1979|

-On the last track we discussed preserving and protecting friendship within marriage.
+In the last section, we discussed preserving and protecting friendship within marriage.
 We also discussed five roadblocks to friendship in marriage.
 These five roadblocks are, there’s no time, "we’re not friends, we’re married", "we don’t talk like friends anymore", the ravages of conflict, and reckless words.

-On the next two tracks we will discuss techniques of intimacy discipline.
+In the next two sections, we will discuss techniques of intimacy discipline.
 There are 2 diverse techniques of intimacy discipline that I have found highly effective in creating the kind of healthy climate in which broken relationships can heal and sound relationships can grow and flourish.

-On this track we will discuss how discipline is control and describe the first of the 2 techniques of intimacy discipline.
-The technique described on this track is a technique for reserving the sanctity of the marriage bed.
-As you listen to the next two tracks, please consider whether any of these areas cause problems for your client.
+In this section, we will discuss how discipline is control and describe the first of the 2 techniques of intimacy discipline.
+The technique described in this section is a technique for reserving the sanctity of the marriage bed.
+As you listen to the next two sections, please consider whether any of these areas cause problems for your client.
 Perhaps the techniques described will be productive in your therapy.

 Greg, age 53, stated, "I love her…, and she loves me.
 We thought we had something, but now we’re falling apart."
 I find that discipline is what makes commitments and priorities work.
 Without discipline, intimacy is set adrift, as Greg was discovering.
 He and his wife, Sheri, had accomplished the first difficult steps toward discipline.
 The couple had made sincere commitments to each other and their intimate relationship.
 Also, Greg and Sheri had devised honest sets of priorities that each had agreed upon.
 Would you agree that by understanding discipline, Greg and Sheri could effectively save their marriage?